 The expansion of trained first aiders into broad ranging Australian industries and occupations is heartening.
-Real First Aid encourages safer homes, workplaces and schools for all Australians, and the advent of new and improved life saving devices provides onsite emergency response that was previously unachievable.
-The combination of Real First Aid Simulation Training, state-of-the-art technology, and highly qualified course instructors results in genuine life-saving and life changing skills that remains at-ready in case of emergency.
+Real Response encourages safer homes, workplaces and schools for all Australians, and the advent of new and improved life saving devices provides onsite emergency response that was previously unachievable.
+The combination of Real Response Simulation Training, state-of-the-art technology, and highly qualified course instructors results in genuine life-saving and life changing skills that remains at-ready in case of emergency.

 The need to provide emergency first aid response in education and care settings has become more obvious as working parents entrust their young ones into the care of others.
-Real First Aid delivers comprehensive HLTAID004 training, the industry standard attainment providing the skills required to deal with diverse emergency situations that arise in education and care environments.
+Real Response delivers comprehensive HLTAID012 training, the industry standard attainment providing the skills required to deal with diverse emergency situations that arise in education and care environments.
 The course can be undertaken over one or two days, with nationally certified accreditation lasting three years.
-As a positive career step, Provide an Emergency First Aid Response in an Education & Care Setting (HLTAID004) is hard to beat.
+As a positive career step, Provide an Emergency First Aid Response in an Education & Care Setting (HLTAID012) is hard to beat.

 What facts do I need to know about education and care setting first aid?

-Every course attainment from Real First Aid is directly transferable into employment.
+Every course attainment from Real Response is directly transferable into employment.
 Today’s first aid and CPR courses are tailored for industry specific purposes, while some first aid courses are essential components for employment in a wide range of industries.
 First aid in education and care settings provides peace of mind for industry stakeholders, employees, those being cared for, and their loved ones.
-Australians value safety, security and equality, and Real First Aid is raising first aid standards for everyone to appreciate.
-Extensive HLTAID004 course attainments include:
+Australians value safety, security and equality, and Real Response is raising first aid standards for everyone to appreciate.
+Extensive HLTAID012 course attainments include:

 - CPR for adults, children and infants